johnnycwatt/financial-agent-stella/README.md

 - The Business Report generated may include price targets.
 These price targets are analysts recommendations retrieved from yfinance.
 This is not intended to be financial advice.

 - I found that `gpt-5-nano` works well for my needs and is relatively cost-effective.
 Alternative OpenAI Models may be better suited for your needs.
-For local LLM usage, set `USE_OPENAI=false` to use LM Studio with `qwen/qwen3-4b-2507`.
+For local LLM usage, set `USE_OPENAI=false` to use LM Studio with a model such as `qwen/qwen3-4b-2507`.

 ## Contributing